-As adults our roles are to support and enhance the children's abilities to think critically and ask questions and most importantly to provide a well resourced and challenging learning environment for purposeful play to take place in.
-We provide flexible resources that can be used in many different ways to facilitate children's play and exploration.
-We observe children's play and value the play of all the children and know when to get involved and when to allow children to carry on playing.
+As adults our roles are to support and enhance the children's abilities to think critically and ask questions and most importantly to provide a well-resourced and challenging learning environment for purposeful play to take place in.

+We provide flexible resources that can be used in many different ways to facilitate children's play_and exploration.
+We place high value on children's play, carefully observing it to inform future learning opportunities, and joining in with their play to support, and extend it when necessary.